 Many versions do indeed support this view.
-“Keeps no record of wrongs” is not referring to a literal forgetting that the deed was ever done (in God’s case, omniscience would preclude forgetting) but to not keeping a record in the account of someone to later require compensation, payment or punishment.
+“Keeps no record of wrongs” is not referring to a literal forgetting that the deed was ever done but to not keeping a record in the account of someone to later require compensation, payment or punishment.
+In God’s case, omniscience would preclude forgetting as this verse says:

 There are commentaries that also support this view:

 “thinketh no evil; … the meaning is, either that one possessed of this grace of love does not think of the evil that is done him by another; he forgives, as God has forgiven him, so as to forget the injury done him, and remembers it no more; and so the Arabic version reads it, “and remembers not evil”; having once forgiven it, he thinks of it no more; or he does not meditate revenge, or devise mischief, and contrive evil against man that has done evil to him, as Esau did against his brother Jacob; so the Ethiopic version, by way of explanation, adds, “neither thinks evil, nor consults evil”; or as the word here used will bear to be rendered, “does not impute evil”; reckon or place it to the account of him that has committed it against him, but freely and fully forgives, as God, when he forgives sin, is said not to impute it;” (Gill’s Exposition of the Entire Bible)

 Reference is made in that comment to this verse:

 “To wit, that God was in Christ, reconciling the world unto himself, not imputing their trespasses unto them; and hath committed unto us the word of reconciliation.”
 (2 Cor 5:19)